 Feast Day May 25 (even though his death date is May 26)

-How are we using our abilities, training, creativity, passions, and inner giftedness to bless God, our family, our neighbor, and perhaps as with the life of Bede, many future generations of learners and seekers after God?
+As we invite the incarnational Christ, both human and divine to be born anew in our lives on this Christmas Day, we too become little Christ’s bringing transformation and hope to our world.
+How may we use our abilities, training, creativity, passions, and inner giftedness to bless God, our family, our neighbor, and perhaps as with the life of Bede, many future generations of learners and seekers after God?

 Bede’s Lost Skull Cast’ rediscovered’.
 BBC.
 5 September 2015.